Nuitka/Nuitka/README.rst

-overridden with a path specification that is using then using a cached path, avoiding repeated unpacking, e.g. with ``--onefile-tempdir-spec="%CACHE_DIR%/%COMPANY%/%PRODUCT%/%VERSION%"`` which uses version information, and user specific cache directory.
+overridden with a path specification that is using then using a cached path, avoiding repeated unpacking, e.g. with ``--onefile-tempdir-spec="%CACHE_DIR%/%COMPANY%/%PRODUCT%/%VERSION%"`` which uses version information, and user-specific cache directory.

 .. note::

-   Using cached paths will e.g. be relevant too, when Windows Firewall comes into play, because otherwise, the binary will be a different one to it each time it is run.
+   Using cached paths will be relevant, e.g. when Windows Firewall comes into play because otherwise, the binary will be a different one to it each time it is run.

-Currently these expanded tokens are available:
+Currently, these expanded tokens are available:

 +----------------+-----------------------------------------------------------+---------------------------------------+
 | Token          | What this Expands to                                      | Example                               |